Krognol/discordnim/README.md

 A Discord library for Nim.

-Websockets from [niv/websocket.nim](https://github.com/niv/websocket.nim) -- Slightly altered to make functional for threads.
+Websockets from [niv/websocket.nim](https://github.com/niv/websocket.nim) -- Slightly altered.

 # Installing

-This assumes that you have your Nim environment (including [Nimble](https://github.com/nim-lang/nimble)) already set up, and that your Nim version is `0.16.0` or greater.
+This assumes that you have your Nim environment (including [Nimble](https://github.com/nim-lang/nimble)) already set up, and that your Nim version is `0.17.0` or greater.
 You can check your version with `nim --version`

 ```